Eskuero/SuperRecoveryFlasher/README.md

 SuperRecoveryFlasher
 ====================

-This a tool to automatize your recovery flashing on marvel/c phones.
+This a tool to automatize your recovery flashing on marvel phones.